*Redis server-assisted client side caching

 Clients may want to run an internal statistics about the amount of times a given cached key was actually served in a request, to understand in the future what is good to cache.
 In general:

-- We don't want to cache much keys that change continuously.
+- We don't want to cache many keys that change continuously.

-- We don't want to cache much keys that are requested very rarely.
+- We don't want to cache many keys that are requested very rarely.

 - We want to cache keys that are requested often and change at a reasonable rate.
 For an example of key not changing at a reasonable rate, think at a global counter that is continuously

 However simpler clients may just evict data using some random sampling just remembering the last time a given cached value was served, trying to evict keys that were not served recently.